ibm-cloud-docs/key-protect/key-rings.md

 following considerations:

 - **Pre-existing keys belong to the default key ring.**
-  Each {{site.data.keyword.keymanagementserviceshort}} comes with a default key ring.
-The default key ring will hold all keys that existed prior to key ring assignment.
+  Each newly created {{site.data.keyword.keymanagementserviceshort}} comes with a generated key ring with an ID of `default`.
+All keys that are not associated with an otherwise specified key ring exists within the default key ring..

 - **Key rings can hold standard and root keys.**
   Key rings can contain both standard and root keys.
+There is not a limit on how many keys can exist within a key ring.

 - **A key can only belong to one key ring at a time.**
   A key can only belong to one key ring.
 Key ring assignment happens upon key creation.
 If a key ring id is not passed in upon creation, the key will belong to the default key ring.

 - **It is not recommended to use key rings and fine grain policies within the same service instance.**

-  A key can only belong to one key ring.
-Key ring assignment happens upon key creation.
-If a key ring id is not passed in upon creation, the key will belong to the default key ring.
+- **You should remove all keys from a key ring before deleting it.**

 ## Creating key rings with the API